 Here are some local pairings to try with your next slice of tomato pie, meat lovers or Chicago deep dish-style, pizza.
 Buon appetito!

 It’s the ubiquitous go-to topping when pizza lovers are looking to jazz up their plain cheese pie.
-According to industry experts, nearly 40% of Americans get their pizza with pepperoni.
-The natural spiciness of pepperoni makes it a great partner for bold red wines with firm tannins and subtle spice notes.
+In fact, according to industry experts, nearly 40% of Americans get their pizza with pepperoni.
+Of course, the natural spiciness of pepperoni makes it a great partner for bold red wines with firm tannins and subtle spice notes.

 This classic pie is named for Queen Margherita of Savoy.
 It features the colors of the Italian flag – red, white, and green – as well as some of Italy’s most iconic flavors – tomato, mozzarella cheese, and fresh basil.
 These flavors are ideally matched with wines that carry a hint of fresh earth and dried herbs, such as Bordeaux varieties like Malbec, Cabernet Sauvignon, and Cabernet Franc.